sam888/zkfuse/readme.txt

 * Why Shiro demo?

   It is way way ... way easier to use, get your head around and get it working THAN Spring Security!!
-OK, I didn't give Spring Security 3 a fair go since I have been bitten by the horror of Spring Security 2.x(a.k.a Acegi).

-  Plus, Shiro also supports acceess to LDAP and AD out of box like Spring Security.
-Except easier to use IMHO.

   For quick tutorial of using Shiro with ZK: http://books.zkoss.org/wiki/Small_Talks/2012/March/Securing_ZK_Applications_With_Apache_Shiro

 * Is ZK better than GWT, JSF, Seam?